 Tackling food poverty and supporting healthy eating.

-Giving families the spending power and skills for a healthy start.
+Giving families the spending power and skills for the healthiest possible start.

 Supporting local markets.

 The Rose Vouchers for Fruit & Veg Project helps parents with young children on low incomes to buy fresh fruit and vegetables while developing the skills and confidence to give their families the healthiest possible start.